Choosing a Comforter

 Unfortunately there is no industry standard when it comes to labelling a comforter as "warm" or "very warm" or whatever.
 Different companies use different labels.

 Be sure to read the manufacturer's warmth ratings.
 See what temperature levels the comforter aims to accommodate.
 If you are uncertain.
-I recommend purchasing a colder comforter and then adding a thin top sheet or duvet cover if needed.
+I recommend purchasing a cooler comforter and then adding a thin top sheet or duvet cover if needed.
 You can also use our comforter warmth calculator to compare the warmth of different down comforters.

 If you want a down comforter but do not want one that is very lightweight try a down/feather mixture.
 This means a lower fill power.
 This is usually considered a lower quality fill because of the impurity of the down.
 What this means is a heavier comforter at a cheaper price.